200 Series RCP Roof Mounts Additional Roof Mounts Using RCP Bases

 Rooftop tent overhang on the standard six-mount RCP kit.

-Further research revealed very little information, until we found an older reference to a Rhino-Rack kit that included two sets of the rear mounts.
-This configuration also appeared in a now discontinued package from a roof rack supplier.
+Research on this configuration was surprisingly limited.
+After digging through older references, we found evidence of a Rhino-Rack arrangement that used two sets of the rear mounts.
+A similar combination had also appeared in a now-discontinued package from a roof rack supplier.

 Toyota 200 Series historical eight-mount RCP kit